ch0colate-3xplosion/Cyber-Security/Proxmox-Vulnlab-Setup/VulnHub-Proxmox-Setup/README.md

    - VM ID, VM Name, CPU Cores, CPU Sockets, RAM, will be user selection
 6. Move and rename converted qcow2/raw file to VM storage/images
 7. Modify VM configuration to include the storage
+8. Check to ensure p7zip is installed and/or other software for extraction and conversion

 ### Future Task